The Shattering

 EPHESIANS 2:1, 4-5

 Dead.
 And "made alive" — passive voice.
 Something done TO you, not BY you.
 Watch the next thirty seconds of your interior monologue and notice what fills them.
-Comparison.
-Grievance.
-Replay of an old offense.
-Half-formed fantasies of vindication or pleasure or relief.
-None of it, not one fragment of it, was "Holy is the Lord."
+You already know: comparison, grievance, replay of an old offense, half-formed fantasies of vindication or pleasure or relief.
+Not one fragment of it is "Holy is the Lord."
 That ratio is not a discipline problem you can fix with a better devotional schedule.
 That ratio is the report on your nature.
 The interior of an unregenerate human being, when no one is looking, runs every direction except toward God.
 That is what Paul means by dead.
 You read those words and something in you still refuses to accept them as literal.
 "Dead" must mean something less.
 Surely you had some capacity.
 Surely your will was free in some way.
 Otherwise the implications are too enormous: God did this.
 Not you.
 God made you alive.
 God granted you the gift of faith.

 You are not the author of your own salvation.
 You are the recipient of it.

-If you are reading this on a phone in a quiet room — your shoulders are probably already higher than they were five minutes ago.
-Your jaw is set in a way you have not noticed.
-There is a faint pressure behind your eyes, a small warmth in your chest, the kind of tightness that arrives when something true is doing work you did not consent to.
-Sit with that body.
-That body is not malfunctioning.
-That body is a witness.
-The flesh always knows when something has come for the throne it built.
-The clenched shoulders are the throne defending itself.
-The warmth is the Spirit doing what the Spirit does — reaching past the arguments to the part of you that has known for years and could never say it.
+Something in you may be bracing as you read.
+Do not be surprised: the flesh always knows when something has come for the throne it built.
+And underneath the bracing, perhaps, something quieter — the suspicion that you have known this for years and could never say it.
 You have been carrying a story about yourself that took everything you had to hold up.
 The reason you are tired in a way that no amount of sleep has ever fixed is that you have been carrying a self-made salvation up a hill you were never strong enough to climb.
 The relief that is about to arrive is not the relief of a new doctrine.
 It is the relief of putting down a stone you should never have been holding.

 The world tilts.
 This is vertigo.
 And then comes the anger — fierce, desperate, the death throes of self-righteousness.
 Your flesh mounts its defense: "This makes God unfair!"
 "If God chose some and not others, that's unjust!"
 "Where is my free will?"
 The anger is disproportionate to the theology because what is actually dying is your sense of yourself as capable, autonomous, and good.
 The thing you took pride in — your decision, your faith — was never yours to take pride in at all.
 Of course you are angry.
-The Holy Spirit is killing something that had to die.
+Something is dying that had to die.

 The Valley